tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET(C#) SDK/访问管理/跨域访问_intl_en.md

 >?For the complete sample, go to [GitHub](https://github.com/tencentyun/cos-snippets/tree/master/dotnet/dist/BucketCORS.cs).

-## Querying a Cross-Origin Access Configuration
+## Querying CORS Configuration

-#### API description
+#### Description

-This API is used to query the cross-origin access configuration of a bucket.
+This API is used to query the CORS configuration of a bucket.

 #### Sample code